NIS2 & CER – Need for action for companies: Upgrade with modern access control

 • and effective visitor management.

 Not to forget: If you react too late, you risk penalties, loss of image and, in the worst case, business interruptions.
+Even if many details depend on national implementation, one thing is certain: it is worth starting strategically now.
+Because it needs:

 • Planning effort